AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-19-semantic-html-accessibility.md

 The `<main>` element represents the main content region of a website:

-{% include picture.html img="main" ext="png" alt="The main content region of a website" %}
+{% include picture.html img="main.png" alt="The main content region of a website" %}

 Typically, you'll want to wrap everything in `<main>` except for your navigation header and footer.
 Also, note that a page should only ever have one `<main>` present to avoid confusing screen readers and search engine crawlers.

 ### Header and Footer

-{% include picture.html img="header-footer" ext="png" alt="The header and footer HTML elements" %}
+{% include picture.html img="header-footer.png" alt="The header and footer HTML elements" %}

 You can think of the `<header>` element as a container for certain "visible metadata" on your page.
 For example, you can use it at the top of an article to group your title, publication date, tags, and so on.
 You can also use header elements at the top of material cards, where you'll usually find things like thumbnails, titles, and other descriptive information about the card and its contents.
 Finally, you can also wrap your site's navbar in a `<header>` to set it apart from the main content of your site.
 If a `<header>` element is at the very top level of your HTML and is not a descendant of other semantic HTML elements, it'll have an implicit aria role of `banner`, meaning screen readers will say something like "banner landmark" when they encounter it.